Amazon Music Bestsellers and Deals

 In 1964 THE REMO FOUR managed two UK 7" singles on the Pye offshoot label Piccadilly and a further attempt at stardom in 1967 on Fontana - each are sought after 45's now.
 The band included Keyboard Player and Lead Vocalist TONY ASHTON and Drummer ROY DYKE.
 Not getting anywhere for 4 years (they never got an album out) - in 1968 the duo then teamed up with Bass Player KIM GARDNER of THE CREATION and formed - ASHTON, GARDNER & DYKE.
 And that's where this rather cool little CD compilation comes in…

-Originally released in 1999 on Repertoire 4835-WG (Barcode 4009910483527) - this is a March 2010 CD Reissue of “The Best Of Ashton, Gardner & Dyke” on Repertoire REP 5141 (Barcode 4009910514122).
-It comes with different ‘band and a gramophone’ artwork (the original had a red side-profile photo - see above) and breaks down as follows (75:52 minutes):
+Originally released in 1999 on Repertoire 4835-WG (Barcode 4009910483527) in GERMANY - this is a March 2010 CD Reissue of "The Best Of Ashton, Gardner & Dyke" by ASHTON, GARDNER & DYKE on Repertoire REP 5141 (Barcode 4009910514122).
+Not only does it have a different catalogue number and barcode - it comes with different 'band and a gramophone' artwork too (the original had a red side-profile photo - see photos above) and breaks down as follows (75:52 minutes):

 1. The Resurrection Shuffle